Cherrydale, Virginia: 18th and 19th centuries

 During the colonial era, present-day Cherrydale was part of two land grants by Thomas Fairfax, 5th Lord Fairfax of Cameron to Thomas Going, who was given 653 acres in 1708, and Reverend James Brechin of St Peter's Church in New Kent County, Virginia, who was given 795 acres in 1716.
-The former tract was eventually inherited by George Mason, becoming part of the Mason family's landholdings until it was lost by George's son John in the 1830s after his bankruptcy.
-516 acres of the latter parcel were sold to the Anglican Fairfax Parish in 1770 as a glebe, on which the original Glebe House was built in 1775.
+Going's tract was eventually inherited by George Mason, becoming part of the Mason family's landholdings until it was lost by George's son John in the 1830s after his bankruptcy.
+516 acres of Brechin's parcel were sold to the Anglican Fairfax Parish in 1770 as a glebe, on which the original Glebe House was built in 1775.
 The glebe land was tended by tenant farmers and enslaved labor.
-Andrew Donaldson began working the land in 1780 and is considered one of Cherrydale's first permanent residents.
+Andrew Donaldson began farming in the area in 1780 and is considered one of Cherrydale's first permanent residents.

 By the 19th century, Langston Boulevard, then called the Fairfax and Georgetown Road, and North Quincy Street, then known by various names including Ballston Road, were constructed as thoroughfares connecting agricultural producers to markets in Washington and Alexandria.
 The Civil War brought a military presence with the Union's construction of the nearby Arlington Line, including Fort Smith and Fort Strong.
 Military Road was also built during the war in 1861 to connect the Arlington Line and Chain Bridge defenses.